askeledz/java_appium_mobiletest/README.md

 ### How do I run tests?

+- Check Active Profiles

+    mvn help:active-profiles

-- If you want to specify a specific Appium server you can use:
+- If you want to specify a specific Profile you can use:

-        mvn clean test -P <profileName> -Dtest=<testClassName> -Ddevice=androidsim -Ddevice.id=emulator-5554 -DpathToAppFile=<pathToAppFile> -DappiumServerURL=http://127.0.0.1:4723/wd/hub
+        mvn clean test -P <profileName> -Ddevice=androidsim -Ddevice.id=emulator-5554 -DpathToAppFile=<pathToAppFile> -DappiumServerURL=http://127.0.0.1:4723/wd/hub

 You can specify which device type to use by using one of the following switches: